WISDEM/WISDEM/docs/wisdem/landbosse/index.rst

 Capital costs associated with building land-based wind power plants
 *******************************************************************

 Capital costs associated with constructing a land-based wind power plant include turbine capital costs, transportation cost, and balance-fo-system cost.
-They are outline in Table 1 below.
+They are outlined in the table below:

-Table 1: The capital costs associated with building a land-based wind power plant.

 +----------------------------+-------------------------------------------------------------------+
 | Capital Cost               | Description                                                       |